inspectr-hq/inspectr/README.md

 - **Real-time Request Capture** – Monitor requests hitting your local service instantly in both the Inspectr UI and console.

-- **AI services** – Seamlessly expose local AI and LLM models, enabling easy integration testing, collaboration, or demonstrations.
+- **AI services** – Seamlessly expose local AI, LLM models or MCP servers, enabling easy integration collaboration, or demonstrations from your laptop

 - **Collaboration-Friendly** – Quickly share your endpoint with colleagues, stakeholders, or external systems to streamline feedback and testing cycles.